Yakifo/amqtt/docs/references/broker.rst

 The ``auth`` section setup authentication behaviour:

 * ``plugins``: defines the list of activated plugins.
 Note the plugins must be defined in the ``amqtt.broker.plugins`` `entry point <https://pythonhosted.org/setuptools/setuptools.html#dynamic-discovery-of-services-and-plugins>`_.
-* ``allow-anonymous`` : used by the internal :class:`hbmqtt.plugins.authentication.AnonymousAuthPlugin` plugin.
+* ``allow-anonymous`` : used by the internal :class:`amqtt.plugins.authentication.AnonymousAuthPlugin` plugin.
 This parameter enables (``on``) or disable anonymous connection, ie. connection without username.
-* ``password-file`` : used by the internal :class:`hbmqtt.plugins.authentication.FileAuthPlugin` plugin.
+* ``password-file`` : used by the internal :class:`amqtt.plugins.authentication.FileAuthPlugin` plugin.
 This parameter gives to path of the password file to load for authenticating users.

 The ``topic-check`` section setup access control policies for publishing and subscribing to topics: